7 arrested protesting jail term for man with flamethrower

-CHARLOTTESVILLE, Va. — Seven people protesting a jail sentence for a black man using an improvised flamethrower during violent white nationalist rallies in Charlottesville last year have been arrested.
+CHARLOTTESVILLE, Va. — Seven people protesting a jail sentence for a black man using an improvised flamethrower during violent white nationalist rallies in Charlottesville, Virginia, last year have been arrested.

 Information from: The Daily Progress, http://www.dailyprogress.com